bCom5/ParaFraze/README.md

 # ParaFraze
-ParaFraze is a program that takes a website and replaces words with synonyms to create amusing text.
+ParaFraze is a program created by Adrian Ionescu and Brian Liao that takes a website and replaces words with synonyms to create amusing text.